Linkable loadable extensions shell module

 36: 46c0 nop ; (mov r8, r8)

-The resulting hex string can be used to load the extension.
+The hex string generated above can be used to load the extension:

 uart:~$ llext load_hex hello_world 7f454c4601010100000000000000000001002800010000000000000000000000680200000000000534000000000028000b000a0080b500af084b1800084b00f013f82a22074b11001800054b00f00cf8c046bd4680bc01bc0047c0460400000000000000140000001847c0462a00000068656c6c6f20776f726c640a0000000041206e756d62657220697320256c750a00004743433a20285a65706879722053444b20302e31362e31292031322e322e30004129000000616561626900011f000000053454000602080109011204140115011703180119011a011e06000000000000000000000000000000000100000000000000000000000400f1ff000000000000000000000000030001000000000000000000000000000300030000000000000000000000000003000400000000000000000000000000030005000f00000000000000000000000000050012000000000000000400000001000500190000000000000000000000000001000f0000002800000000000000000001001900000034000000000000000000010000000000000000000000000003000600000000000000000000000000030007001c000000010000003400000012000100280000000000000000000000100000000068656c6c6f5f776f726c642e63002464006e756d6265720024740068656c6c6f5f776f726c64007072696e746b000028000000020500002c000000020e00003000000002050000002e73796d746162002e737472746162002e7368737472746162002e72656c2e74657874002e64617461002e627373002e726f64617461002e636f6d6d656e74002e41524d2e6174747269627574657300000000000000000000000000000000000000000000000000000000000000000000000000000000000000001f0000000100000006000000000000003400000038000000000000000000000004000000000000001b000000090000004000000000000000fc0100001800000008000000010000000400000008000000250000000100000003000000000000006c00000000000000000000000000000001000000000000002b0000000800000003000000000000006c0000000000000000000000000000000100000000000000300000000100000002000000000000006c00000025000000000000000000000004000000000000003800000001000000300000000000000091000000210000000000000000000000010000000100000041000000030000700000000000000000b20000002a0000000000000000000000010000000000000001000000020000000000000000000000dc000000f0000000090000000d000000040000001000000009000000030000000000000000000000cc0100002f0000000000000000000000010000000000000011000000030000000000000000000000140200005100000000000000000000000100000000000000

-This extension can then be seen in the list of loaded extensions (list), its symbols printed (list_symbols), and the hello_world function which the extension exports can be called and run (call_fn).
+This extension can then be seen in the list of loaded extensions (list

 uart:~$ llext call_fn hello_world hello_world